 Figure 1.3: There exists a functional relationship between all components of the ecosystem.

-Plants cannot grow without soil, and humans as well as plant-eating animals cannot live without vegetation.
-If we wish to continue living as part of this system, we need to realize our place in the system and take up our responsibility.
+If we wish to continue living as part of this system, we must realize our place and embrace our responsibility.
 Like the chain of the bicycle, we are just another link in the web of living organisms and non-living things on earth.

 Figure 1.4: Humans living in balance with nature.

-The rivers, the trees, animals, birds, soil, air – everything around us – form part of our existence and should therefore be respected and handled with care.
-However, by means of various inventions, we as humans seem to have increasingly detached ourselves from our natural environment over the past centuries.
+Rivers, trees, animals, birds, soil, and air—everything around us—form part of our existence and should therefore be respected and handled with care.
+However, through various inventions, humans seem to have increasingly detached themselves from our natural environment over the past centuries.

-The ideal state of the environment is what we call, “a condition of dynamic equilibrium”.
-This is when all the parts of the ecosystem co-exist in perfect harmony.
-Nature strives to maintain this balance where there will always be just enough vegetation for the number of plant eaters (herbivores), to provide food for smaller number of meat eaters (carnivores).
+The ideal state of the environment is what we call “a condition of dynamic equilibrium.”
+This is when all parts of the ecosystem coexist in perfect harmony.
+Nature strives to maintain this balance where there is just enough vegetation for the number of herbivores to provide food for a smaller number of carnivores.

 Figure 1.5: Our agricultural systems have destroyed natural ecosystem functioning.